MarkPearlCoZa/Blog_General/_posts/2020-01-03-Hiring-Geeks-That-Fit.md

 category: Media
 ---

 This is a great pragmatic book on Johanna's approach to interviewing software practitioners.
 It has a number of tips and tools to improve your hiring process.
+I've put my notes below on the key points that were new to me although I would recommend reading this book front to back to get a full appreciation for the process she uses.
+My only criticism is it is a little dated in how she screens for "testers".
+I belive modern developmnet and shifting testing left may have changed the behavioural questions I would be asking.
+A must read!

 #### Notes